banner image

 A real person’s experience with Accelerated Resolution Therapy

-I’ve been eager to introduce a new modality, ART (Accelerated Resolution Therapy), to my clients.
-During training, we practice the scripted protocol with others learners, so I got to experience myself how remarkably it can help move trauma (in my case, a car accident years ago) out of the body and alleviate stress that is carried around- sometimes without our awareness.
+In our training for ART (Accelerated Resolution Therapy), we practice the scripted protocol with other learners, so I got to experience myself how remarkably it can help move trauma (in my case, a car accident years ago) out of the body and alleviate the stress that is carried around, sometimes without our awareness.

 ART was developed by a practitioner providing EMDR to her patients as she discovered more efficient ways of helping them heal.
 Though ART is traditionally thought of as a treatment for trauma, like for first responders, military service people, and survivors of abuse, ART also allows people to change negative thoughts, let go of harmful behaviors, and feel better about difficult situations.